June 25 - July 7, 2018 // 13 days

 Raleigh, NC (RDU)

-Arriving in Raleigh, North Carolina, we head east following the sound of waves.
-Soon after the first ocean smell starts to linger in the breeze, we settle in at Oregon Inlet, the northernmost campground on Cape Hatteras National Seashore.
+From ocean to mountains, water to land, we journey from North Carolina’s Outer Banks to the rolling Blue Ridge Mountains.
+Arriving in Raleigh, we head east following the sound of waves.
+Soon after the first ocean smell starts to linger in the breeze, we settle in at Oregon Inlet, the northernmost campground on Cape Hatteras.
 Getting oriented, we explore our new home, the beachfront only a short walk away, and the historic Bodie Island Lighthouse a few miles to the north.
-That night, we drift off under the coastal stars of the Outer Banks, ready to take action.
+That night, we drift off under the coastal stars of the Outer Banks, ready to explore in the sea and the sand.

 Arrive in Raleigh, North Carolina and transfer to camping accommodations.
 Set up camp.